top of page

 NY Times _MENA-small.png

-Racing the Middle East
+Race & the Middle East

 Beautiful Liar 3.jpg

-Interpreting Politics and Culture
+Interpreting Politics & Culture

 This class will examine the historic relationship between politics and culture by investigating how diverse media represent, interpret and challenge political power and social (in)justice.
 The syllabus is organized chronologically and thematically, and will focus on filmic responses to issues like racism, sexism, empire, human and civil rights, climate change, liberalism and globalization.
 Throughout the course, we will use critical theory as a tool to read the sensory grammar of culture and the role of ideology therein, while rigorously contextualizing cultural objects in twentieth and twenty-first century history.
 Because this is an intensive course relying on close reading practices, attendance is mandatory – but we will have a lot of fun doing the creative work of interpreting culture and politics as mutually constitutive sites of meaning-making.